Which of the following is NOT a temporary account? | Study Prep in Pearson+

 1

 Understand the concept of temporary accounts: Temporary accounts are used to record transactions for a specific accounting period and are closed at the end of the period.
-Examples include Revenue, Expense, and Dividends accounts.
+Examples include revenue, expenses, and dividends accounts.

-Recognize the concept of permanent accounts: Permanent accounts are not closed at the end of the accounting period and their balances are carried forward to the next period.
-Examples include Owner's Capital, Assets, and Liabilities.
+Understand the concept of permanent accounts: Permanent accounts are not closed at the end of the accounting period and their balances are carried forward to the next period.
+Examples include asset, liability, and equity accounts.

-Analyze the options provided: Expense, Revenue, and Dividends are temporary accounts because they are closed to the Owner's Capital account at the end of the accounting period.
+Analyze the options provided: Service Revenue, Dividends, and Rent Expense are temporary accounts because they are closed to the Owner's Capital account at the end of the accounting period.

 Conclude that the correct answer is Owner's Capital, as it is NOT a temporary account.